AhmedEmad11/sas-backend-app/README.md

 # Smart Attendance System backend API

 ### Deployed on vercel at <https://sas-backend-app.vercel.app/>
+### Smart Attedndance System using faical recognition project frontend <https://github.com/AhmedEmad11/sas-frontend-app>
 ### Frontend deployed on firebase at <https://smart-attendance-13c82.firebaseapp.com/>
-### Smart Attedndance System using faical recognition <https://github.com/AhmedEmad11/sas-frontend-app>

 This attendance system allows professors to view student attendance in their subject and allows students to view their own attendance